+- (a) Fences may be constructed above seven feet for recreational uses including tennis courts, volleyball courts, swimming pools, golf driving ranges, goals and backstops, and similar uses.
+These fences shall conform to all other setbacks in the district. - (b) Fences may be constructed above four (4) feet in height, but no more than six (6) feet in height, for the purpose of screening utilities and mechanical systems.

 b.
-Exception: Fences may be constructed above six feet for recreational uses including tennis courts, volley ball courts, swimming pools, golf driving ranges, goals and backstops, and similar uses.
-These fences shall conform to all other setbacks in the district.

-c.
 Other Restrictions.
+Applies to all zone districts.

-- 1. Fences shall not be allowed within any right-of-way. - 2.
+- 1. Fences shall not be allowed within any right-of-way, unless specific "written" approval is given by the City Engineer. - 2.
 Fences shall not be constructed within any applicable sight triangle or vision clearance established in these regulations. - 3.
-No fence shall be constructed which hinders or obstructs access to any fire hydrant or is within a 3' radius of any fire hydrant. - No fence shall be constructed within 2' of any public sidewalk.
+No fence shall be constructed which hinders or obstructs access to any fire hydrant or is within a 3' radius of any fire hydrant. - 4.
+No fence shall be constructed within 2' of any public sidewalk or Greenway.